The Health Links Page

 There are many reasons why you 'connected' folk might seek medical information on line - time, convenience, difficulty getting an appointment, not wishing to bother the GP with a small complaint, embarrassment etc. The top searches are said to be for skin complaints, muscles, joints and bones, digestive, colds/flu, anxiety, migraine, Pregnancy, Sexual health, infections and Nutrition.
 But, although there is lots of useful information on line, it is important to also seek the opinion of a medical professional.
 The advertisements at the top of this page MAY be useful but may also be trying to sell something.
 A first port of call should undoubtedly be the two NHS sites : NHS Choices) and NHS Direct See the links below.
 Beware of depending entirely on on-line information or 'escalating' a problem from one symptom to something worse (as we used to do when looking up the dusty old family medical encyclopaedia).
 But, after all that, it may be best to make an appointment.

 This reflects the more general hazard in this age group where an eminently treatable condition is misinterpreted as being due to some incurable "chronic degenerative" disease.
-Those with pain and stiffness in the joints may too readily be labelled as suffering from "arthritis" when a simple blood test would reveal the true cause to be polymyalgia, which responds almost miraculously to a small dose of steroids.
+Those with pain and stiffness in the joints may too readily be labeled as suffering from "arthritis" when a simple blood test would reveal the true cause to be polymyalgia, which responds well to a small dose of steroids.

 The Queen now dispatches, on average, more than a dozen 100 year Birthday telegrams a day, an almost twentyfold increase on the 200 a year when she first ascended the throne.
 The birthday itself will no doubt be a happy occasion, although it carries the risk of centenarian hand (or arm) syndrome.....